Aaron Rodgers’ Family Feud: Source Reveals Aaron Is Trying To Prevent It From Getting Worse

 — ABC News (@ABC) January 17, 2017

-As The Inquisitr shared already, last weekend Aaron Rodgers’ dad Ed spoke out about their feud, but didn’t have a lot to say.
+As The Inquisitr shared already, last weekend Aaron Rodgers’ dad Ed spoke out about their feud, but he didn’t have a lot to say.
 Ed did say that “fame can change things” and went on to say, “Airing public laundry is not what I would have chosen.”
 He did reveal that he wouldn’t be going to the game in Dallas either and admitted that they are still having issues.
 ABC News shared that Ed actually confirmed that the family hasn’t even spoken to Aaron in over two years.
-This is a really long time to not talk to each other at all.
-It was the end of 2014 when they talked to each other last, and his dad said that “It’s complicated.”
+This is a really long time not to talk to each other at all.
+It was the end of 2014 when they talked to each other last, and his dad said, “It’s complicated.”
 It may just be a coincidence, but Aaron Rodgers has been dating actress Olivia Munn since about the same time.

 While on The Bachelorette, Jordan shared saying “It’s just the way he’s chosen to do life.
 I chose to stay close with my family and my parents and my brother [Luke].”
 Aaron isn’t close with any of them at all now.
 So far, Aaron has stayed quiet about the drama, and it doesn’t sound like he has any plans of changing that.
 A source close to him is now speaking out about it.